Controlled Sequential Information Fusion with Social Sensors: Consistency of Controlled Information Fusion

 An elementary application of the martingale convergence theorem \cite{Dur10} shows that the social learning protocol (\ref{eq:SLF}) results in social sensors forming an information cascade; that is, after some time $n^*$, all sensors choose the same action and social learning stops (see Theorem~$5.3.1$,~\cite{Kri16}).
 Therefore, the true state can never be estimated using social learning, indeed, the belief will not converge to the true state asymptotically.

 In this section, we show that by dynamically controlling the incentives over time, the fusion center can indeed learn the true state.
 However, this comes at the price of employing a sub-optimal incentive policy.
 We further provide uniform bounds on the additional cost incurred for consistency{\footnote{Let the true state be $x = \theta$.
 The pair ($\theta,\pi_k$) is consistent, if $\pi_k$ converges to a point mass at $\theta$ in probability.}}.
+When it is sufficient to know the state with a degree of confidence, policies that guarantee state estimation in finite time are discussed.
+We also provide uniform bounds on the budget saved as a result of estimating the state only upto a degree of confidence.